 The Power Xpert 9395 UPS has four standard, factory-installed X-Slot communication bays.
-See Figure 4-24 for bay locations.
+See Figure 4-12 for bay locations.
 The UPS is compatible with the following X-Slot cards (see Figure 8-1):

-- Power Xpert® Gateway Card provides a data gateway from the UPS to the Power Xpert software; provides remote monitoring through a Web browser interface, e-mail, and a network management system using SNMP; connects to a twisted-pair Ethernet (10/100BaseT) network.
+- Power Xpert® Gateway Card. provides a data gateway from the UPS to the Power Xpert software; provides remote monitoring through a Web browser interface, e-mail, and a network management system using SNMP; connects to a twisted-pair Ethernet (10/100BaseT) network.
 Modbus TCP support provides direct integration of the UPS parameters to a Building Management System (BMS).
-It has a built-in switching hub that allows one additional network device to be connected to the network without the requirement of an additional network drop. - Modbus Card provides direct integration of UPS information (meters and status) to a Building Management System (BMS) using the Modbus RTU protocol. - Relay Interface Card (AS/400) has isolated dry contact (Form-C) relay outputs for UPS status: Utility failure, Low battery, UPS alarm/OK, or On bypass when interfacing with IBM AS/400 computers, other relay connected computers, and industrial applications. - Industrial Relay Card (IRC) indicates the operating status of the UPS system using the customer's monitoring equipment.
+It has a built-in switching hub that allows one additional network device to be connected to the network without the requirement of an additional network drop. - Modbus Card . provides direct integration of UPS information (meters and status) to a Building Management System (BMS) using the Modbus RTU protocol. - Relay Interface Card (AS/400). has isolated dry contact (Form-C) relay outputs for UPS status: Utility failure, Low battery, UPS alarm/OK, or On bypass when interfacing with IBM AS/400 computers, other relay connected computers, and industrial applications. - Industrial Relay Card (IRC). indicates the operating status of the UPS system using the customer's monitoring equipment.
 The IRC uses four isolated normally-open or normally-closed dry relay contacts to indicate the UPS status.
-Online, Bypass, Battery, and Alarm modes can be monitored. - Powerware Hot Sync CAN Bridge Card provides connectivity for operational mode control and metering of a parallel system at any UPM in the system.
+Online, Bypass, Battery, and Alarm modes can be monitored. - Powerware Hot Sync CAN Bridge Card. provides connectivity for operational mode control and metering of a parallel system at any UPM in the system.
 In addition, this card can be used to connect optional system monitoring devices, such as a Remote Monitor Panel II (RMP II), a Relay Interface Module II (RIM II), or a Supervisory Contact Module II (SCM II) to the UPS.
 LAN drops for use with X-Slot connectivity cards must be provided by facility planners or the customer.

+LAN and telephone drops for use with X-Slot connectivity cards must be provided by facility planners or the customer.

-For installation and setup of an X-Slot card, contact an Eaton service representative (see page 1-11).
+For installation and setup of an X-Slot card, contact an Eaton service representative (see 1.8 on page 9).
 Refer to the manual supplied with the X-Slot card for user instructions.